I believe that every teacher owes it to herself (or himself) to work smarter, not harder.

 For whichever lesson you use it, does it really maximize the learning of the targeted academic objectives?

-If technology use is creating more stress and problems for you and your students, just stick to what you know.
+If technology use is creating more stress and problems for you and your students, just stick to what technology you know.

 Technology should make work smarter, not harder.

 THE HARD WAY: You try to do things you’re simply not good at (even when your skill-set demonstrates otherwise).
 You don’t make the effort to improve on your weaknesses.

 THE SMART WAY: Know your strengths and weaknesses.

 Play up your strengths, and work on improving your weaknesses.
 This goes along with self-validation.

 When you focus on and showcase what you’re naturally good at, it becomes much easier to validate and exude your worth.